 - 3.1 The Council's Development Plan is required to establish the strategic housing requirement for the Borough.
-Currently, the Borough requirement has not been confirmed.
+The strategic requirement for Redditch is 6380 dwellings between 2011 and 2030 (Worcestershire SHMA Redditch Updated Household Projections Annex, May 2012).
 Following the change of Government in May 2010, proposals emerged to abolish Regional Spatial Strategies (RSS) and the housing targets embedded in them and return spatial planning matters and decision making to the local level.
-Despite the Localism Act being in place (2011), RSSs have not yet been revoked. - 3.2 Although the dwelling requirement has not yet been determined, the Council proposes to monitor housing delivery against a Plan period running from 2011 to 2028. - 3.3 The SHLAA for 2011/12 does not need to identify land to meet the entire housing requirement for Redditch between 2011 and 2028.
+Despite the Localism Act being in place (2011), an Order to revoke the Regional Strategy for the West Midlands was laid in Parliament on 24 April 2013.
+The Order came into force on 20 May 2013. - 3.2 Now that the dwelling requirement has been determined, the Council will monitor housing delivery against a Plan period running from 2011 to 2030. - 3.3 The SHLAA for 2012/13 does not need to identify land to meet the entire housing requirement for Redditch between 2011 and 2030.
 Housing completions since 1 April 2011, houses under construction, sites with planning permission and allocated land within adopted Local Plans contribute to meeting the housing requirement.
-At 1 April 2012 the following completions and small site commitments counted towards meeting housing requirement within Redditch1.
+At 1 April 2013 the following completions and small site commitments counted towards meeting housing requirement within Redditch.

-Completions 2011 - 2012 - 63

-Small site Commitments^{2} (<5 dwellings) - 33
+Completions 2011 - 2013 - 193 Small site Commitments (<5 dwellings) - 47

-96 dwellings
+240 dwellings

-1 Large site commitments (with planning permission or under construction) are identified in Section 6 of this report to avoid double-counting
+&lt;sup>1 Large site commitments (with planning permission or under construction) are identified in Section 6 of this report to avoid double-counting